semanterra/bill-index-studio/README.md

+This project is an environment for creating curated indexes of legislative bills.

 This is boilerplate for setting up a UI development project that has no back-end dependencies.
 It is written in typescript, and includes material-ui, storybook and jest.